kai687/sphinxawesome-theme/docs/index.rst

 In the *docs* section,
-you can learn :ref:`How to install the theme`, :ref:`How to use the theme`, or :ref:`How to modify the theme` the theme.
+you can learn :ref:`How to install the theme`, :ref:`How to use the theme`, or :ref:`How to modify the theme`.
 The *demo* section acts as a style reference.
 If a markup element isn't listed on one of the pages in the *demo* section, it's likely that styles for it don't exist yet.